leematthewshome/robotAI_python3/README.md

 # robotAI_python3
-robotAI home automation and robotics platform.
+Upgrade of This Robot AI home automation and robotics platform to Python3.
 For more details reference the RobotAI website here https://thisrobotai.com/

 This is a work in progress.